Jonathan Krohn: Change in political views

 In 2011, the French conservative media Nouvelles de France revealed that Jonathan Krohn was not conservative anymore.
 In 2012, he confirmed to Politico that he no longer considers himself a conservative, and in fact takes a liberal point of view on many issues, including same-sex marriage and the Affordable Care Act.
 He also said that if he were old enough to vote in the 2012 presidential election, he would vote for Barack Obama.
 However, he refused to describe himself as liberal, instead rejecting ideological labels entirely.
 Krohn attributes his change to reading works of philosophers such as Nietzsche and Wittgenstein.
 He said that he rejected social conservatism first, before rejecting other conservative viewpoints.
 Krohn stated that he had matured and described his 13-year-old self as "naive".

-In a Salon article, Krohn was critical of partisan politics in general, and conservatives in particular, describing his conservative critics as "scorned right-wingers showing all the maturity of a little boy."
-In an interview with Jian Ghomeshi on CBC Radio subsequent to the Salon article, Krohn pointed out that his critics were so shallow that they claimed he should not have been reading philosophy at only 17 years of age.
+In a 2012 Salon article, Krohn was critical of partisan politics in general, and conservatives in particular, describing his conservative critics as "scorned right-wingers showing all the maturity of a little boy."